albayaty/grover_controlled_diffuser/README.md

 Therefore, the *CU<sub>s<sub>* operator can replace the standard *U<sub>s<sub>* operator for Grover’s algorithm of Boolean oracles representing practical applications in the topics of digital synthesizers, robotics, computer vision, machine learning, etc., in the quantum domain.

-For more information, please read our paper entitled **"A concept of controlling Grover diffusion operator: a new approach to solve arbitrary Boolean-based problems"**, available at https://doi.org/10.1038/s41598-024-74587-y
+For more information, please read our paper entitled **"A concept of controlling Grover diffusion operator: A new approach to solve arbitrary Boolean-based problems"**, available at https://doi.org/10.1038/s41598-024-74587-y

 ## Installation